Avro Avian Flight

 Another historic occasion was achieved when during the airshow we lined up the Avian with the Avro 509 and an Avro Cadet which was also on display.
 It certainly made a great photo opportunity.

 Lang also enjoyed the few days break from the flying and then, today, he actually came close to a pleasant flying day.
 The leg from Sydney to Canberra, even though it was over a mountain range and there was cloud cover, was nice and smooth.
 He arrived into Fairbairn Airport at midday after a quick stop in Goulburn along the way.
-Again he was met by press and the local Brumby people with armsful of tasty buns.
+Again he was met by press and the local Brumby people with armfuls of tasty buns.
 If this continues all the way around Australia we certainly won’t starve.

 From the airport we went to the War Memorial, and then on a conducted tour of their warehouse facility where they store and restore much of their collection.
 A part of the collection is the D.H.9 which was flown from England to Australia in 1920 by Parer and McIntosh.